6d6t6/O/1/docs/README.md

 ## 💻 Development

-⊙ is an operating system built entirely out of web technologies.
+Omega is an operating system built entirely out of web technologies.

 ## 📍 Roadmap